 By Misty Frost

-Health inequity arises from social, economic, environmental, and structural disparities that contribute to intergroup differences in health outcomes both within and between societies, according to the National Center for Biotechnology Information.
+Health inequity arises from social, economic, environmental, and structural disparities.
+As a result, intergroup differences in health outcomes occur both within and between societies, according to the National Center for Biotechnology Information.
 The Center further notes:

 “The effect of interpersonal, institutional, and systemic biases in policies and practices (structural inequities) is the ‘sorting’ of people into resource-rich or resource-poor neighborhoods and K–12 schools (education itself being a key determinant of health (Woolf et al., 2007) largely on the basis of race and socioeconomic status.